B. Dalton: Software Etc.

 In 1985, B. Dalton opened the first Software Etc., which sold computer books, magazines, and software products.
 Software Etc. initially began operating in B. Dalton bookstores but was spun off in 1987 and began focusing on standalone stores.
 In 1994, Software Etc. successfully merged with competitor Babbage's.
 In 1996, NeoStar Retail Group Inc., then owner of Software Etc. and Babbage's, filed for Chapter 11 bankruptcy and put the two chains up for sale.
 By November, NeoStar had failed to find a buyer and announced that all 707 stores owned by the company would close in the next year.
 By November 26, the plan to close the stores was halted, as NeoStar's assets were sold to an investor group led by retailer Leonard Riggio.
 In 1999, the newly formed Babbage's Etc. launched the GameStop chain and was sold to Barnes & Noble.
 The sale reunited the Software Etc. chain with its original parent company, B. Dalton.
 Barnes & Noble purchased Funco, Inc. in 2000 and merged Babbage's Etc. to become a wholly owned subsidiary of Funco.
 Funco changed its name to GameStop, Inc. and became independent from Barnes & Noble by 2004.
 Since then, GameStop has phased out the Software Etc. name from its stores.

-In popular culture

-A B. Dalton store appears at the Southfields Mall in the 2020 movie Wonder Woman 1984.

-A B. Dalton store, as well as Software Etc, appears at the Shadyside Mall in the 2021 movie Fear Street Part One: 1994.

-A B. Dalton store appears in the 1995 movie Mallrats.